nhjschulz/cfsm/README.md

 [STATE Design Pattern](https://en.wikipedia.org/wiki/State_pattern)
 for <b>object oriented languages</b> like C++, Java or C# only.

-The CFSM pattern uses a light weight approach using  C-Language to implement maintainble state machines according to the STATE design pattern.
+CFSM uses a light weight approach for the C-Language to implement maintainble state machines according to the STATE design pattern.

 This work was inspired by this excellent article